XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/disable-master-key-pair.md

 You must use the **master key pair** to sign the transaction.

-**Warning:** Do not submit your secret to a server you don't control, and do not transmit it over the network unencrypted.
+**Warning:** Do not submit your secret to a server you don't control, and do not send it over the network unencrypted.
 These examples assume you are using a [local `rippled` server](set-up-secure-signing.html#run-rippled-locally).
 You should adapt these instructions if you are using another [secure signing configuration](set-up-secure-signing.html).

 #### Example Request